 I used to think dirt devils were vacuum cleaners.
 Now I know they’re day time apparitions in the southern Texas sky.
 They swirl like mini-tornadoes, hiding only when I grab the camera.

 With the temperature creeping up to almost 100 today, all who passed through the gate ate grit when they opened their windows.
 By night fall, everyone was wind whipped and weary.

-The gate finally slows down with midnight approaching.
+The gate finally slowed down as midnight approached.
 As I reach for my coffee, one soft light flickers to the rhythmic beating of the wind.
 I turn the page.
 The RV sways like a doll’s house.

 The empty over-stuffed chair begins to rock on its own.
 I can see the whites of Henry’s eyes.

 The bell rings and my arm nearly flies off with the door as the wind races in.
 I step outside.
-No one is there.
+No one’s there.

 Henry’s ears stand straight up.
 I open the shades and turn off the flickering lamp.
-As I scoop up Henry, I hear the distinctive breathing.
+As I scoop up Henry, I hear the distinctive breathing in the dark.
 On this moonless night, Darth Vader has slipped into my living room.